Table of Contents:

 Unlike YouTube, Patreon is not a platform for organically growing your brand.
 However, it is much better for receiving support from your biggest fans.
 On Patreon, fans can directly pay creators or subscribe to their channels to get exclusive access to content that may otherwise be unavailable.

-TikTok is a great social media platform for posting your content, especially in short form, digestible snippets.
+TikTok is a great creator economy platform for posting your content, especially in short form, digestible snippets.
 TikTok’s algorithm empowers creators through organic reach, meaning you can build a large following fast with easy-to-understand but insightful and trend-worthy content.

 While Twitch does host Video On Demand (VOD), it is not known for its pre-recorded content like YouTube or Patreon.
 Instead, Twitch is great for creators trying to monetize in real-time through ads or receiving donations from people watching their stream.
 Twitch also has its own partner program which gives creators access to channel subscriptions and emotes, bits, and ads which help creators monetize their content live.